AditiBansal711/cse15l-labreports/lab-report-1.md

     }
   }
 ```

+ When 'cat' is used, it displays the content of the specified file, it is useful to view the contents of a file without opening it.

 The command cat takes one or more file-paths as arguments, which are all concatenated, or joined end to end and displayed in the order they were specified.

-When cat is used with 2 files as arguments, the contents of the files are displayed in the order that they were specified.
+example:

 Working directory: /home/lecture1
 ```